phdata/archway/docs/service.md

 **heimdali.ldap.lookupBinding.server**

 - Label: Lookup LDAP Host
 - Description: THe LDAP/AD host for the 'lookup' LDAP connection.
-This should usually be set to the same value as the corresponding 'provisioning' value
+This should usually be set to the same value as the corresponding 'provisioning' value.
+If it is set to empty string 'provisioning' value is used instead
 - Required: true
 - Default: